 Formaldehyde is one of the most notable VOCs, and small amounts of this chemical are found in a majority of homes today.
 Levels can accumulate to an excessive degree if the home or building contains newly-manufactured wood products such as flooring, furniture, or cabinets.

 It’s recommended to initially place new products like furniture outside so they can release any harmful chemicals without infiltrating your indoor air.
 If you begin to experience eye, nose, throat or skin irritation, or heightened asthma symptoms, you may have endured a significant amount of exposure and should test your home.

 Purify Your Indoor AirDue to the number of harmful chemicals found within industrial products, toxic airborne exposure may be unavoidable.
 Whether you live in a large city or rural area, you should consider taking preventative action as these materials are often hidden within older infrastructure.

-If you find yourself concerned with any of these hazards, we recommend using a HEPA filter with our ERIK 650A or EJ120 air purifiers.
-These products are specifically designed to address serious issues like asbestos and can provide you with safe and clean indoor air.
+If you find yourself concerned with any of these hazards, we recommend using a HEPA filter with our mod or mod jr. HEPA air purifiers.
+These products are specifically designed to address serious issues and can provide you with safe and clean indoor air.